mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 from sklearn.externals import joblib
 {% endhighlight %}

 Next, import the data using `read_csv()` from `pandas`.
-Note that the separator is a colon (not a comma which is what most data sets are stored as in CSV format).
+Note that the separator is a semicolon (not a comma which is what most data sets are stored as in CSV format).
 The data is stored as a Python object named `data`.

 {% highlight python %}